aragon/hack/docs/guides-agent-app.md

 Remember you can run `dao apps <organization name> --environment aragon:rinkeby` to find the address of the apps in any of your DAOs.

+We are using the `dao exec` command to interact with B's [Token Manager](https://wiki.aragon.org/dev/apps/token-manager/) app...

-Note that running the above `dao exec` command will trigger a vote in **B**: you'll need to vote *yes* to confirm the minting of the token.
+Finally, note that running the above command will trigger a vote in **B**: you'll need to vote *yes* to confirm the minting of the token.

-To do this run:
+To confirm the minting run:

 ```
 dao exec <name of dao B> <voting app address of dao B> "vote" 1 true true --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/